Kasparas-G55/experimental_game/README.md

 # About

 Experimental game using the Rust Bevy Game Engine

-Small side project for learning Rust, Bevy Game Engine, and the inner workings of DoD (Data-Oriented Design) using ECS (Entity component system) architectural pattern.
+Small side project for learning Rust, Bevy Game Engine, and the inner workings of DOD (Data-Oriented Design) using ECS (Entity component system) architectural pattern.

-# Goals (not constant)
+## Goals (not constant)

+I will be doing goals in order (from top to bottom) and each get a separate branch.

 - [ ] Simple User Interface
 - [ ] Create slider